 - Keep your pets in the vehicle or, better yet, leave them at home.

 - Postpone your visit if roads are muddy.

 Male sage grouse have danced at leks across their 173 million-acre, 11-state range for hundreds of thousands of years.
 The birds once occupied more than 290 million acres of sagebrush in the West, but the bird has lost more than half of its range due to habitat loss and fragmentation from development, noxious weeds and fire.
 The sagebrush West is home to more than 350 species of plants and animals, and is the largest, mostly intact ecosystem in the lower 48 states.

-The NRCS-led Sage Grouse Initiative has joined the Fish and Wildlife Service, dozens of federal and state agencies, and thousands of private landowners to launch an unprecedented, landscape-scale conservation effort of the sagebrush West, an ecosystem that supports iconic wildlife, outdoor recreation, ranching and other traditional land uses.
+The NRCS-led Sage Grouse Initiative has joined dozens of local groups, state and federal agencies, and thousands of private landowners to launch an unprecedented, landscape-scale conservation effort in sagebrush country, a western ecosystem that supports iconic wildlife, outdoor recreation, ranching and other traditional land uses.
 This collaborative effort has significantly reduced threats to the greater sage-grouse across 90 percent of the species’ rangeland breeding habitat.